 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
-Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
-Traveling For Miles and CardRatings may receive a commission from card issuers.
+Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

 In late 2023, Alaska Airlines announced several changes to its loyalty program that would take effect this year so, as we’re now just five days into the new elite qualification year, here’s a quick look at what changes have been made (and what further changes are coming) to Mileage Plan elite status in 2024 and beyond.

-Note: Big changes have also been announced to Mileage Plan award charts which are coming in March 2024, these have been covered here
+Note: Big changes have also been announced to Mileage Plan award charts which are coming in March 2024, these have been covered here.

 One way of earning elite status has been eliminated